JetBrains/lets-plot-docs/source/pages/tooltips.rst

                                                      .min_width(200))

-Move the tooltips to the top right corner:
+Move the tooltips to the top right corner and change its title:

 .. jupyter-execute::
     :linenos: